Article

 SOX compliance can be especially daunting for middle market firms that don’t have the deep staff or public accounting expertise of Fortune 500 companies.

 Global growth compounds a middle market company’s challenges.
 Every country your business expands into exponentially increases the complexity of SOX because in each country the process must start from scratch.
-Leadership must understand the new requirements introduced by global expansion, particularly if an acquisition is involved, since a new company will have its own local management and HR team, IT system and unique financial processes—including accounts payable, inventory and close.
+Leadership must understand the new requirements introduced by global expansion, particularly if an acquisition is involved, since a new company will have its own local management and human resources team, information technology system and unique financial processes—including accounts payable, inventory and close.

 SOX compliance is a long and arduous process.
 Companies tackling it in-house or working with an advisor benefit from breaking down their approach into distinct steps and anticipating the time needed to adequately complete each step.

-Risk assessment and scoping: A scoping exercise establishes a foundational understanding of where risk exists within financial reporting for all accounts and processes.
+Step 1: Conduct risk assessment and scoping.
+A scoping exercise establishes a foundational understanding of where risk exists within financial reporting for all accounts and processes.
 After illuminating and documenting the risk areas for material misstatement, an organization identifies where it needs help to mitigate these risks.
 It’s critical to be thorough in this first step to set a clear path for efficient action in future steps.

-Design key internal controls: After a company has documented its risk areas, it needs to prepare risk and control matrices and create supportive process documentation like narratives and flow charts, which guide the risk mitigation actions.
+Step 2: Design key internal controls.
+After a company has documented its risk areas, it needs to prepare risk and control matrices and create supportive process documentation like narratives and flow charts, which guide the risk mitigation actions.
 This step is more labor-intensive and time-consuming than most companies realize.

-Evaluate effectiveness and gap analysis: Are your controls effective at mitigating your risks, or are there gaps?
-What improvements or enhancements need to be made?
+Step 3: Evaluate effectiveness and perform gap analysis.
+Are your controls effective at mitigating your risks, or are there gaps?
+What improvements or enhancements are needed?
 Would process automation help?
 This step includes detailed findings and recommendations for fixes.
-Investing the time needed in the first two steps prevents surprises from cropping up in step 3.
+Investing the time needed in the first two steps prevents surprises from cropping up in Step 3.

-Test and evaluate operating effectiveness: Are the new controls working correctly?
+Step 4: Test and evaluate operating effectiveness.
+Are the new controls working correctly?
 Are there control deficiencies?
 What still needs work?
-This step spans the full test period and should include remediation plans to correct shortcomings with specifics on how those plans should be executed.
+This step spans the full test period and should include remediation plans to correct shortcomings, with specifics on how those plans should be executed.

 For companies new to SOX, the three most common questions are:

-A: With a risk assessment to determine focus areas and to design the internal controls.
+Begin with a risk assessment to determine focus areas and then design the internal controls.

-A: Varies greatly depending on the organization and whether any pieces will be handled internally or will be outsourced or co-sourced.
+This varies greatly depending on the organization and whether all steps will be handled internally or some or all efforts will be outsourced or co-sourced.

 • Be prepared.
 Awareness is power.
 Arm your leadership with the knowledge that SOX compliance is a heavy lift.
 You can’t wing it, and a significant investment of time and resources will be required.